happydrew/theforgecalculator/README.md

 **[The Forge Calculator](https://theforgecalculator.info)** is the ultimate and most powerful tool for players of The Forge Roblox game, specifically engineered to completely revolutionize your weapon and armor crafting experience.
 This **forge calculator** delivers unmatched precision in predicting forging outcomes, guaranteeing you maximize every single ore investment and consistently create the absolute most powerful equipment possible.

-As the definitive **the forge calculator** platform, our tool leverages the game's actual probability tables and mechanics to provide 100% accurate calculations you can trust completely.
-Whether forging weapons or armor, our **forge roblox calculator** ensures you always make perfectly informed decisions before committing your valuable ores to the forge—eliminating all guesswork and uncertainty.
+As the definitive **the forge calculator** platform, our tool leverages the game's actual probability tables and mechanics to provide 100% accurate calculations you can trust completely. **Unlike any other forge calculator**, we display individual statistics for every weapon and armor variant—showing you the exact damage, DPS, and defense for each possible outcome (Dragon Slayer, Crusader Sword, Dark Knight Armor, etc.) rather than just generic estimates.

+Whether forging weapons or armor, our **forge roblox calculator** ensures you always make perfectly informed decisions before committing your valuable ores to the forge—eliminating all guesswork and uncertainty with complete variant transparency.

 👉 **[Try The Forge Calculator Now](https://theforgecalculator.info)** 👈